Centre transforming railway infrastructure by making record investment: PM Modi | Business

 He noted that new airports, waterways, ports and roads are being constructed to ensure seamless connectivity for people.

-The PM said that modern sewage treatment plants are being developed keeping in mind the requirements of future.
+''Work on five new schemes with an outlay of Rs 1,500 crore is starting today,'' he said.
+The PM said that modern sewage treatment plants are being developed keeping in mind the requirements of the future.

-The PM flagged off train services along the 6.5-km-stretch of Joka-Taratala section of Kolkata Metro built at a cost of Rs 2,477 crore.
+The PM flagged off train services on the 6.5-km stretch of the Joka-Taratala section of Kolkata Metro, built at a cost of Rs 2,477 crore.

 He also dedicated to the nation four railway projects.
 The 25.8-km-long third line on the busy Boinchi-Shaktigarh route, on which 70 pairs of trains run daily, was developed at a cost of Rs 424 crore.
 The new line has created additional capacity for 21 pairs of trains.